AP Top 25 Takeaways: Veteran QBs Clifford, Nix deliver big

 The five-star recruit who started most of the Tigers’ games the last three seasons had plenty of highs and lows on The Plains, a mix of the memorable and regrettable.

-He jumped into the portal after last season and landed at Oregon.
+He jumped into the transfer portal after last season and landed at Oregon.
 Good choice.

 Two weeks removed from being embarrassed by top-ranked Georgia, the 25th-ranked Ducks looked very much like the Pac-12 contender they were expected to be in a decisive victory against BYU.